My shopping cart

 For starters, we suggest the officially-licensed Bullet Journal notebook by Leuchtturm1917.
 Besides being a great journal with thick, quality paper, this version of the dotted format has instructional pages at the beginning and end to help guide you along your first BuJo (short for Bullet Journal) journey.

 While the format of a dot-grid journal is a great tool for scheduling, prioritizing, and tracking long-term projects, it might not be an ideal jot pad for ideas and notes.
 When you're brainstorming (or -dumping, as the kids like to say these days), you need a space to write terrible first drafts, flesh out ideas, and scribble math equations.
 Practically everyone in the Goldspot office has at least one of these Rhodia notepads for such reasons.
-Made from quality, 80gsm paper with perforations at the top, you can use all sorts of pencils, pens, inks, and markers to capture your thoughts.
+Made from quality, 80gsm paper in many different sizes, you can use all sorts of pencils, pens, inks, and markers to capture your thoughts.

 While you could type notes or record a virtual lecture, science proves time and time again that the brain is better at retaining knowledge written by hand.
 You're going to need a quick draw pen that can keep up with rapid notetaking.
 One of the best-selling, all-around quality pens popular with students is the Pilot G2.
 The ergonomic design and smooth-writing gel ink make the G2 one of the comfiest and most affordable pens for the classroom.